 David has long been an advocate of ‘coincident’ stereo, and the great majority of these recordings were made using just the legendary Calrec ‘Soundfield’ Microphone.
-His MkIV Soundfield purchased in 1985 has proved remarkably successful and is still in use, along with a couple of Sennheiser M-S pairs, and these days it’s not unusual to see them supported by the subtle use of some spot mics.
+His MkIV Soundfield purchased in 1985 has proved remarkably successful and continued to be the heart of the rig for many years.
+Later it was supplemented with a couple of Sennheiser M-S pairs, and these days it’s not unusual to see them supported by a pair of omni outriggers and a few spot mics.

 The first few ‘Libra Realsound’ recordings were analogue – however the arrival of Sony’s PCM-F1/Betamax digital recording system was eagerly welcomed, as indeed was their DTC-1000ES DAT recorder a few years later.
 The editing stage meant the analogue recorder was by no means yet redundant, in the absence of affordable digital editing at that time.
 However, the limitations of traditional tape-splicing became increasingly irksome, and David improved the success rate by using his wife Julie’s pinking shears to replace the crude diagonal edit produced by the traditional EMI splicing block.
 He also devised and built a manual analogue crossfader to deal with some particularly intractable organ edits.